The University’s Sustainable Waste Management Strategy

 Launched in June 2016 by the Mayor a recycling in homes project commenced.
 Initially working with students, Worcester City Council, student landlords, the University trade waste contractor the scheme provided free recycling receptacles to student tenants.
 Known as the 'White Bag' this was designed to help increase community recycling rates in Worcester.
 Read the students' presentation.
 This innovative scheme saw 10 student volunteers get Chartered Institute of Waste Managers Waste Smart training and free membership for the duration of their course.
 Winning an International Green Apple Award presented at the Houses of Parliament in 2017 the scheme has now been expanded to include a social landlord Fortis Living, in 3 high rise blocks with tenants over 55 years old, demonstrating a student-led project can work with not just student tenants and landlords.

 - Reduce waste collection weight by 3% per annum from baseline 2015-6 from 2017-2020.

 - Increase weight of charity donations by 5% per annum.
 Baseline data set 2012/13.

 Some examples of how are we going to achieve this target?

-- Further promote local re-use services, such as Repair Café and groups to the university community
+- Further promote local re-use services, such as Repair Café and British Heart Foundation.

-- Implement pilot Green Impact Excellence project with office cleaning staff; to increase office recycling rates among staff and increase education and understanding among cleaners.
+- Implement pilot Green Impact Excellence project with office cleaning staff; to increase office recycling rates amongst staff and increase education and understanding amongst cleaners.
 Extend across campus if successful.

 Download our full current qualitative and quantitative targets and progress against targets from Carbon Management & Targets page.